nagarjuna915/CodeBuildDotnetTestReportExample/README.md

   * Runtime = Standard
   * Image = aws/codebuild/standard:2.0
   * Service Role = New service role
-* Click **Create build project**
+* Click **Create build project** to finish

 ![alt text](./resources/build-setup.gif "CodeBuild project Setup")

 Once the project is created we can start a build which will execute the **buildspec.yml** to build the project and run the tests.

 ## View test report

-Now as the builds run CodeBuild will capture the test reports identified in the **reports** section of the **buildspec.yml** file.
-In the CodeBuild console we can view test reports in the **Report group** section.
-You can see here my 4 test ran and which one failed.
-Clicking the test will give details about the failed test.
+CodeBuild will capture the test reports identified in the **reports** section of the **buildspec.yml** file as the builds execute, and we can view the test reports identified in the **report group** I named `DotnetTestExamples` in the CodeBuild console.
+The example below shows my 4 tests ran, and which one failed.
+Clicking the failed test will give more details about the failure.

 ![alt text](./resources/report-overview.png "Test report")

 ## Conclusion

-Adding test reports to your CodeBuild project will make it easier to diagnose CodeBuild jobs.
-Hopefully with these few steps it will be easy to add reporting to your .NET builds.
+Adding test reports to your CodeBuild project makes it easier to diagnose CodeBuild jobs and you can see how, with just a few steps, you can add reporting to your .NET builds in [AWS CodeBuild](https://aws.amazon.com/codebuild/).